sav-che/TL-2/Authors/Fiek, Emil {std. Fiek} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 175](https://www.biodiversitylibrary.org/item/103834#page/197/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 175](https://www.biodiversitylibrary.org/page/33259679) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Fiek, Emil {std.
 Fiek}|first entry]] for this author

 ### Author

 \* Fiek, Emil (1840-1897), German pharmacist and florist, born 23 Aug 1840 in Usch (Posen), attended gymnasium in Landsberg a. d.
 Warthe, studied pharmacy in Halle a.
 S. 1855-1859, practiced in several pharmacies 1859-1863, state examination in Berlin 1865, owned a pharmacy in Arnstadt, then in Schweidnitz 1867, in Reichenbach then in Friedland (Bez.
 Breslau) 1872-1877, sold his pharmacy in 1877 because of poor health and moved to Hirschberg (Schlesien), died 21 Jun 1897 in Cunnersdorf nr.
-Hirschberg. (*Fiek*).
+Hirschberg.
+**Abbreviated name**: *Fiek*

 #### Herbarium and types